Homelessness

 The Cold Weather Program is a service offered during the winter months to provide daytime shelter and navigational services to individuals experiencing homelessness.
 The Integrated Homelessness Hub is a year-round service that includes shelter and daytime services.
 An Integrated Homelessness Hub would provide a wide variety of on-site services to improve housing and health outcomes.

-District-Wide Unsheltered Persons Response:
+District-Wide Unsheltered Persons Response

 If you are aware of individuals living unsheltered who may need support, please reach out to True Self to respond: